danieljpost-dev/task-types/greek-tasks.md

 ## Peneplopean task
 - a tedious task you do really slowly as a stall because doing the real task just makes things worse

-## Minosian Event
-- something that wouldn't have snowballed into a huge problem if you'd djus done the one thing you were supposed to do

 ## Kraosian Task
 - a task that's ultimately going to ruin everything for everyone, but damn if you're not going tomake sure everyone knows it was you who did it